Sammaye/yii2-mongodb/README.md

 ### Validators

-The most common way to inclue the validators is to include `sammaye\mongoyii2\ActiveRecord` instead of `yii\mongodb\ActiveRecord` within your models.
+The most common way to include the validators is to include `sammaye\mongoyii2\ActiveRecord` instead of `yii\mongodb\ActiveRecord` within your models.

 You an also use all validators directly by calling the class, for example: